christianbundy/drewdevault.com/content/blog/Status-update-December-2020.md

 spammers to register accounts in bulk, while still allowing Tor users to register with their anonymity intact.

-On the Gemini front, patches from Mark Dain, William Casarin, and Ewal Sawady have improved [gmnisrv](https://git.sr.ht/~sircmpwn/gmnisrv) in several respects &mdash; mainly bugfixes &mdash; and [gmnlm](https://git.sr.ht/~sircmpwn/gmni) has grown the "&lt;n&gt;|" command, which pipes the Nth link into a shell
+On the Gemini front, patches from Mark Dain, William Casarin, and Eyal Sawady have improved [gmnisrv](https://git.sr.ht/~sircmpwn/gmnisrv) in several respects &mdash; mainly bugfixes &mdash; and [gmnlm](https://git.sr.ht/~sircmpwn/gmni) has grown the "&lt;n&gt;|" command, which pipes the Nth link into a shell